ZgzInfinity/SpaceInvaders/README.md

 * Medium mode: the ship of the player has three lifes.
 * Hard mode: the ship of the player has one lifes.

 The difficulty is selected by pressing the ENTER key.
-For each difficulty mode there are three sublevels in which the lives of the enemies are increased.
+There are eight sublevels in which the lifes of the enemies are increased.
+In each level the player can choose with how many lifes wants to play.
 Before starting a game, the player is informed of the level in which he is going to play.

 ![difficult](https://i.ibb.co/TcNNFj2/0.jpg)